Hendrixer/API-design-v4/lessons/04-intro-to-prisma/A-what-is-prisma.md

 ```

 <br>
-Or, using an ORM, depending on which one, your DB interaction for the same logic might look like this.
+Using an ORM, depending on which one, your DB interaction for the same logic might look like this.

 ```javascript
 db.customers.create({